EGI-Federation/cloud-info-provider/README.md

 provider in the site-BDII host (NOTE: any problems in the cloud provider will affect your site-BDII!), you can add the `--site-in-suffix` to the provider in `/var/lib/bdii/gip/provider/cloud-info-provider`.

-### Generate complete BDII information

-Warning: **This does not generate GLUE1.3 information and will fail SAM tests**

-The cloud provider can also generate the GlueSchema 2.0 info for a site by using the `--full-bdii-ldif` option.